Cadufc91/Previsao-do-Tempo/README-eng.md

   </tr>
 </table>

-## 💪 Como contribuir para o projeto
+## 💪 How to contribute

-1. Faça um **fork** do projeto.
+1. Fork the project.
-2. Crie uma nova branch com as suas alterações: `git checkout -b my-feature`
+2. Create a new branch with your changes: `git checkout -b my-feature`
-3. Salve as alterações e crie uma mensagem de commit contando o que você fez: `git commit -m "feature: My new feature"`
+3. Save your changes and create a commit message telling you what you did: `git commit -m" feature: My new feature "`
-4. Envie as suas alterações: `git push origin my-feature`
+4. Submit your changes: `git push origin my-feature`

 ---
-## 🦸 Autor
+## 🦸 Author

 <a href="https://cadufc-portfolio.vercel.app/">
  <img style="border-radius: 50%;" src="https://avatars.githubusercontent.com/u/92037562?v=4" width="100px;" alt=""/>